webfolder/siqueira.tech/_posts/status_update/2019-07-06-status-update-june-2019.md

     title="Add support for testing writeback connectors"
     url="https://patchwork.freedesktop.org/series/39229/" %}

-For a long time, I'm cultivating the desire of getting the habit of writing monthly status update; in some way, Drew DeVault's Blog posts and Marteen Peres advice leverage me toward this direction.
+For a long time, I'm cultivating the desire of getting the habit of writing monthly status update; in some way, [Drew DeVault's Blog posts](https://drewdevault.com/) and [Martin Peres](http://mupuf.org/blog/authors/mupuf/) advice leverage me toward this direction.
 So, here I'm am!
 I decided to embrace the challenge of composing a report per month.
 I hope this new habit helps me to improve my write, summary, and communication skills; but most importantly, help me to keep track of my work.
 I want to start this update by describing my work conditions and then focus on the technical stuff.

 The last two months, I have to face an infrastructure problem to work.
 I'm dealing with obstacles such as restricted Internet access and long hours in